nasir-azeemi/PC-Part-Picker/README.md

 # DBS-Fall-19-Bitbuilder
-An application to shop for Desktop Computer Parts for mainstream users of e-commerce
+This project is a part of my Database Systems course at Habib university.
+It is an application to shop for Desktop Computer Parts for mainstream users of e-commerce.